Last Updated on

 A business is able to purchase items to resell without paying the General Excise Tax.
 The tax liability is passed from the distributor to the retailer who will then charge sales tax to the end user of the item.

-Wholesalers and distributors will require a GET number and in many cases require the reseller to fill out the Resale Certificate (Form G-17) to document the items being purchased are for resale.
+Wholesalers and distributors will require a GET number and a completed Hawaii Resale Certificate to document the items being purchased are for resale.

 If you have questions about the General Excise Tax license, the Hawaii Department of Taxation has a guide to sales taxes in Hawaii.
 The main phone number for Hawaii Taxpayer Services is 800-222-3229 or you can visit or call one of the district offices.